Johan Neerman: Naval design

 Johan Neerman worked on different naval designs in collaboration with German Naval architect Herward Oehlmann.
-Johan Neerman designed a low-draft ferry boat for Royal denship in Denmark in 2000.
+Johan Neerman designed a low-draft ferry boat for Royal Denship in Denmark in 2000.
 The boat carry 366 passengers and 45 metres long.
 The main idea was to give the ferry boat a private yacht look.
 The ferry boat is about 45 metres long.
-His next work "Trimaran" is 99 metres long and 45 metres wide with a cruising speed of 35 knots and autonomy of 7500 nautical miles.

-The entire ship is designed like a PlayStation, where inside and outside spaces contribute to the playfulness of open, semi-closed and open spaces.
-The length of the ship was determined by the wish to integrate the tender for 36 people and crew in the stern of the rear central hull part and to allow harboring of the tender while the master ship cruises and 30 knots inside the main hull.
-The length of the boat also allowed any steps to be avoided, making use only of slopes.
-All glass windows are bullet-proof and the hull has been compartmentalized.
+His next work "Trimaran" is 99 metres long and 45 metres wide with a cruising speed 35 knots and an autonomy of 7,500 nautical miles.
+The entire ship was designed like a PlayStation, where inside and outside spaces contribute to the playfulness of open, semi-closed and open spaces.
+The length of the ship was determined by the wish to integrate the tender for 36 people and crew in the stern of the rear central hull section and to allow harbouring of the tender while the mother ship cruised at 30 knots inside the main hull.
+The length of the vessel also allowed any steps to be avoided, making use only of slopes.
+All glass windows were bullet-resistant and the hull has been compartmentalized.
 Ship is able to stay afloat and remain as light as possible.